CristianCantoro/merge-pageviews/docs/streaming.md

                         Where the directory with the elaborated data will be saved [default: '.'].
   --encoding ENCODING   Encoding of input files [default: 'utf-8'].
+  --no-compress         Do not compress the output (default compresses with
+                        bz2).

 subcommands:
   valid subcommands

   {day,list}            additional help
 ```

 ### `day` subcommand